-SECTION 2.2.
+1 2 3 be filed not la that a pleading seeking relief against you (has been filed) (is required to enter than,) in the above-entitled (action) (special network of the relief being sought is as follows: le nature of the felief being sought is as follows.
+4 5 (State nat wind to make defense to such pleading not later then ( - quired to make defense to such pleading not later than (, 6 your failure to do so the party seeking service against you will apply to 7 e relief sought.
+8 inis, the day of, 9 (Attorney) (Party) 10 CEC (Address)".
+11 "(: a ) FION 3.2.
 G.S.
-1A-1, Rule 4(j2) reads as rewritten:

-- "(j2) Proof of service.
-Proof of service of process shall be as follows: - (1) Personal Service.
-Before judgment by default may be had on personal service, proof of service must be provided in accordance with the requirements of G.S.
-1-75.10(1). - Registered or Certified Mail.
-Mail or Designated Delivery Service. -(2)Before judgment by default may be had on service by registered or certified mail, mail or by a designated delivery service authorized pursuant to 26 U.S.C. § 7502(f)(2) with delivery receipt, the serving party shall file an affidavit with the court showing proof of such service in accordance with the requirements of G.S.
-1.75.10(4).
+1A-1, Rule 4(j2) reads as rewritten: 12 "(j2) of service. - Proof of service of process shall be as follows: 13 (1) Personal Service. - Before judgment by default may be had on 14 personal service, proof of service must be provided in accordance with 15 (2) the requirements of G.S.
+1-75.10(1).
+16 (2) Registered or Certified Mail.
+Mail or Designated Delivery Service. - 17 Before judgment by default may be had on service by registered or 18 certified mail, mail or by a designated delivery service authorized 19 pursuant to 26 U.S.C. § 7502(f)(2) with delivery receipt, the serving 20 party shall file an affidavit with the court showing proof of such 21 service in accordance with the requirements of G.S.
+1-75.10(4).
 G.S.
-1-75.10(4) or G.S.
+22 1-75.10(4) or G.S.
 1-75.10(5), as appropriate.
-This affidavit together with the return or delivery receipt signed by the person who received the mail or delivery if not the addressee raises a presumption that the person who received the mail or delivery and signed the receipt was an agent of the addressee authorized by appointment or by law to be served or to accept service of process or was a person of suitable age and discretion residing in the addressee's dwelling house or usual place of abode.
-In the event the presumption described in the preceding sentence is rebutted by proof that the person who received the receipt at the addressee's dwelling house or usual place of abode was not a person of suitable age and discretion residing therein, the statute of limitation may not be pleaded as a defense if the action was initially commenced within the period of limitation and service of process is completed within 60 days from the date the service is declared invalid.
-Service shall be complete on the day the summons and complaint are delivered to the address. - (3) Publication.
-Before judgment by default may be had on service by publication, the serving party shall file an affidavit with the court showing the circumstances warranting the use of service by publication, information, if any, regarding the location of the party served which was used in determining the area in which service by publication was printed and proof of service in accordance with G.S.
-1-75.10(2)."
+This affidavit together 23 with the return or delivery receipt signed by the person who received 24 the mail or delivery if not the addressee raises a presumption that the 25 person who received the mail or delivery and signed the receipt was an 26 agent of the addressee authorized by appointment or by law to be 27 served or to accept service of process or was a person of suitable age 28 and discretion residing in the addressee's dwelling house or usual place 29 of abode.
+In the event the presumption described in the preceding 30 sentence is rebutted by proof that the person who received the receipt 31 at the addressee's dwelling house or usual place of abode was not a 32 person of suitable age and discretion residing therein, the statute of 33 limitation may not be pleaded as a defense if the action was initially 34 commenced within the period of limitation and service of process is 35 completed within 60 days from the date the service is declared invalid.
+36 Service shall be complete on the day the summons and complaint are 37 delivered to the address.
+38 (3) Publication. - Before judgment by default may be had on service by 39 publication, the serving party shall file an affidavit with the court 40 showing the circumstances warranting the use of service by 41 publication, information, if any, regarding the location of the party 42 served which was used in determining the area in which service by 43 publication was printed and proof of service in accordance with G.S.
+44 1-75.10(2)."